Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 Food sources: Iodized salt, seafood, dairy products, eggs, seaweed (though seaweed can contain excessive iodine—use cautiously)

-Supplementation: Ensure your prenatal vitamin contains iodine (not all do).
-If absent, discuss supplementation with your doctor.
+Supplementation: Ensure prenatal vitamin contains iodine (not all do).
+If absent, discuss supplementation with doctor.

 Choline: Brain Development and Neural Tube Formation

-Why it's critical: Choline supports fetal brain development, neural tube closure, and lifelong cognitive function.
-Needs are particularly high during pregnancy.
+Why it's critical: Supports fetal brain development, neural tube closure, lifelong cognitive function.
+Needs particularly high during pregnancy.

 Recommended intake: 450 mg daily during pregnancy